Skip to main content

 Provision

-Root vegetables including dasheen, cassava, sweet potato, yam, and eddoes, boiled and served as a side dish.
-Foundational starch of Trinidadian cuisine.
+Boiled root vegetables, among them dasheen, cassava, sweet potato, yam, and eddoes, served as a side.
+They are the starch base much of Trinidadian cooking is built on.

 Pelau